 By addressing these priorities, organizations can better protect their data and mitigate evolving risks in today’s information security landscape.

-Nira is an automated real-time access control system that provides complete visibility and management over who has access to company documents in Google Workspace, Microsoft OneDrive, and more.
+Nira is a Cloud Document Security system that provides complete visibility and management over who has access to company documents in Google Workspace, Microsoft OneDrive, and more.
 It provides a single, comprehensive view of who has access to critical cloud-based company data.

 Companies can comply with their data retention policies using Nira, which allows admins to delete or archive files that are outside of retention periods.
 Documents can be targeted with precision, with filters such as keywords, organizational units, or when a document was last modified.
 Employees can also set archive exceptions for items that should not be archived.